Last Updated on by

 - Reconsideration by a Qualified Independent Contractor.
 At the second level, an independent contractor reconsiders the coverage decision.
 The contractor was not involved in the original claim processing.

 - Appeal Hearing before the Office of Medicare Hearings.
 At this level, an administrative law judge hears your claim.
 At the hearing, you can present facts and testimony.
-After reviewing all the information, the judge will make a new decision on your claim.
-Your claim must be for at least a specific dollar amount ($170 in 2020) to be eligible for a Level 3 appeal.
+After reviewing all the information, the judge will make a new decision on your request.
+Your claim must be for at least a specific dollar amount ($170 in 2021) to be eligible for a Level 3 appeal.

 - Review by the Medicare Appeals Council.
 If you disagree with the administrative law judge’s ruling, you can request a review by the Medicare Appeals Council.